Alvin Lucier: Early life

-At a 1963 Chamber Chorus concert at New York's Town Hall, Lucier met Gordon Mumma and Robert Ashley, experimental composers who were also directors of the ONCE Festival, an annual multi-media event in Ann Arbor, Michigan.
-A year later, Mumma and Ashley invited the Chamber Chorus to the ONCE Festival; and, in 1966, Lucier reciprocated by inviting Mumma, Ashley, and mutual friend David Behrman to Brandeis for a concert of works by the four composers.
-Based on the success of that concert, Lucier, Mumma, Ashley, and Behrman embarked on a tour of the United States and Europe under the name the Sonic Arts Group (at Ashley's suggestion, the name was later changed to the Sonic Arts Union).
-More a musical collective than a proper quartet, the Sonic Arts Union presented works by each of its members, sharing equipment and assisting when necessary.
-Performing and touring together for a decade, the Sonic Arts Union became inactive in 1976.
+At a 1963 Chamber Chorus concert at New York's Town Hall, Lucier met Gordon Mumma and Robert Ashley, experimental composers who were also directors of the ONCE Festival.
+A year later, Mumma and Ashley invited the Chamber Chorus to the ONCE Festival in Ann Arbor, Michigan, and in 1966 Lucier reciprocated by inviting Mumma, Ashley, and David Behrman to Brandeis for a concert of their works.
+The four then embarked on a tour of the United States and Europe as the Sonic Arts Group; at Ashley's suggestion, the name was later changed to the Sonic Arts Union.
+After performing and touring together for a decade, the Sonic Arts Union became inactive in 1976.

-In 1970, Lucier left Brandeis for Wesleyan University.
+In 1970, Lucier left Brandeis for Wesleyan University, where he would remain until his retirement.
 In 1972, Lucier became a musical director of the Viola Farber Dance Company, a position he held until 1979.

 Personal life

 Lucier was married to his first wife, Mary, until their divorce in 1972.
 He then married Wendy Stokes; they had one daughter and remained together until his death.

 Lucier died at his home in Middletown, Connecticut, on December 1, 2021, at age 90, from complications of a fall.